gabrielelubatti/CIARA_python/README.md

-# CIARA <br /> (Cluster Independent Algorithm for the identification of RAre cell types)
+# CIARA <br /> (Cluster Independent Algorithm for the identification of markers of RAre cell types)

 Python implementation of the CIARA algorithm that integrates into scanpy's analysis with the AnnData format.